Absenteeism Rates on the Decline

-The costs and impacts of chronic absenteeism are significant, with both short- and long-term implications for the student as well as for the family, school, and community.[1]
+The costs and impacts of chronic absenteeism are significant, with both short- and long-term implications for the student, as well as for the family, school, and community.[1]
 Research suggests that chronic school absenteeism at the elementary school level reduces math and reading achievement, educational engagement, four-year graduation rates or any high school completion, and social engagement for the absent child as well as for other children in the classroom.[2]
-Research aimed at discovering the causes of chronic absenteeism point to poor physical, mental and oral health, ACEs (adverse childhood experiences), and poor school climate.[3]
+Research aimed at discovering the causes of chronic absenteeism points to poor physical, mental and oral health, adverse childhood experiences (ACEs), and poor school climate.[3]
 This indicator measures the trend in chronic absenteeism over time and by race/ethnicity, socioeconomic status, and school district in San Bernardino County.

 Chronic Absenteeism Defined